garden-io/garden/docs/guides/namespaces.md

     # ...
 ```

-This allows each developer to get a unique namespace and a unique hostname for each service.
+This allows each developer to get a unique namespace and a unique hostname for each deploy.
 Some further notes:

 * The `dev-env-name` namespace will be something like `my-project-janedoe` so each developer has a unique namespace per project.
-* The hostname variable can be re-used in the module configuration.
-When using the container module type, you can e.g. set hostname: `my-service.${var.hostname}` under the [`services.ingress`](https://docs.garden.io/reference/module-types/container#services-.ingresses) field.
-A similar approach can be used for other module types.
+* The hostname variable can be re-used in the action configuration.
+When using the container deploy type, you can e.g. set hostname: `my-service.${var.hostname}` under the [`spec.ingresses[].hostname`](../reference/action-types/Deploy/container.md#specingresseshostname) field.
+A similar approach can be used for other action types.

 This serves as a good base for naming your hostnames and namespaces, but you can tweak it further to meet your specific needs.
 For example, at Garden we use a similar scheme for our CI and preview environments, but we use the PR or build number as a further unique identifier.